UCSC-Rocket-Club/PayloadSLI2019/README.md

 | SCK        | SCK     |
 | MISO       | MI      |

-3. Plug in the USB cable to the bootloader (NOT the feather) and your computer
+3. Plug in the USB cable to the ISP flasher (NOT the feather) and your computer
 4. Under ports, there should be two USB devices showing up.
 Select the first one (I'm not sure it matters, but this is what has always worked for me)
 4. In the Arduino IDE, under `Tools > Programmer`, select "Atmel STK500 development board"
 5. Click "Burn bootloader"